MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-phone-system-voicemail.md

 ## Help your users learn Teams voicemail features

-We have information for your users on managing their voicemail settings as well as other calling features in Teams:
+We have the following information for your users on managing their voicemail settings as well as other calling features in Teams:

 - [Manage your call settings in Teams](https://support.office.com/en-ie/article/manage-your-call-settings-in-teams-456cb611-3477-496f-b31a-6ab752a7595f): This article explains how to manage all end user Teams calling features.